Awesome GraphQL CSRF and SSRF

 GraphQL Operations

 Let's start with some of the basic building blocks of a GraphQL request.
-The GraphQL specification defines three types of operations: query, mutation and subscription.
+The GraphQL specification defines three types of operations: query

 In REST, any request might end up causing some side-effects on the server, but by convention it's suggested that one doesn't use GET requests to modify data.
 GraphQL is similar - technically any query could be implemented to cause a data write.
 However, it's useful to establish a convention that any operations that cause writes should be sent explicitly via a mutation.